lifepillar/vim-solarized8/Readme.md

 ```

 If you want to tweak the colors yourself, edit `src/solarized8.vim`, then `:source`
-it to recreate the colorschemes.
+it to recreate the color schemes.